-All SWDs whose current IEP indicates their special education programs are Consultant Teacher, Integrated Co-Teaching, or Resource Room will continue to receive the support of special education teachers within their respective schools.
+- 1. All SWDs in grades Kindergarten through 4th grade will attend school 5 days a week, beginning the week of April 26th. - SWDs in grades 5-12 whose current IEP (Individual Education Plan) indicates their special education programs are Consultant Teacher or Integrated Co-Teaching or Resource Room will continue to receive the support of special education teachers within their respective schools.
 These students will follow their respective school's schedule as well as their individual schedule.

-All SWDs who receive their special education programs in an 8:1-1, 12:1-1, or 12:1-4 Self-Contained classroom will attend school with their teacher every day schools are open to students.

-SWDs who receive their special education programs in an 15-1 Self-Contained classroom will attend school based on the following:

-- Students in grades K-4 will attend school with their teacher every day schools are open to students. - Students in grades 5-12 will follow their respective school's schedule. - In rare cases individual adjustments will need to be made based on certain IEP programs and individual needs.
+- SWDs in grades 5-12 who receive their special education programs in an 8:1-1, 12:1-1, or 12:1-4 Self-Contained classroom will attend school with their teacher four days a week, Monday, Tuesday, Thursday and Friday. - 4.
+SWDs in grades 5-12 who receive their special education programs in an 15-1 Self-Contained classroom will attend school based on the following: - i.
+Students in grades K-4 will attend school with their teacher every day schools are open to students.
+REMOVE - ii.
+Students in grades 5-12 will attend school with their teacher four days a week, Monday, Tuesday, Thursday and Friday. - iii.
+In rare cases individual adjustments will need to be made based on certain IEP programs and individual needs.